Generic selectors

 All who have ever lived will, at some point in their life, experience grief, heartache, sorrow, or hardships; this is especially true of God’s children.
 But above all others, the saints have a hope because God is fully aware of each person’s groanings as He “searches [our] hearts” (v.
 27) through the mechanism of the Holy Spirit.

-Another verb used in conjunction with the Holy Spirit that is generally attributed to a living being is the word led.
+Another verb used in conjunction with the Holy Spirit that is generally attributed to a living being is the word guide.
 The Bible describes the children of God being led by the Holy Spirit.

-ROMANS 8:14 For as many as are led by the Spirit of God, these are the sons of God.
+ROMANS 8:14 For as many as are led by the Spirit of God, these are sons of God.

 Once again, the Bible clarifies the role of the Holy Spirit in leading a person with the powerful words of the Savior Himself: